BlaiseAtCTS/Training-Notes/Agile/Agile.md

 ![Jira Board, Sprint team works on 5 stories in 1st week](image-5.png) If Dev1 completes a story in 2 days, he can assign a new story to himself and work on it.

+Backlog Grooming:
+Done for Product Backlog.
+eg. a story is of 13 points, so split it as 8 and 5 points to do in diff sprints.

 Story Estimates:
 Story Point: For each story we have in backlog, there will story point.
 How they come with story points?